2013 Venezuelan presidential election: Campaign

 The most pressing issues were the high murder rate, particularly in the capital, the state of the economy, and land rights.
 The opposition accused Maduro of trying to use Chávez's memory and image to win votes.

 The campaign was characterised by insults from both sides.
 Examples include Maduro calling Capriles "Prince of the Bourgeoisie" and "capricious".
 In the campaign, Maduro sang a rap song in which he described his opponent as "the little bourgeois shit who shits himself of fear when the people raise their voice".
 He also implied that Capriles was gay, referring to him being unmarried.
-Capriles then said he loves so many women he can't decide.
+Capriles then said he loves so many women he can not decide.
 He also declared that Maduro's wife was ugly and asked who wants to be with her.

 Diosdado Cabello, leader of the PSUV, expressed doubts about the credibility of the election, while Maduro said he was ready to accept the result.
 The last day of campaigning was 11 April.

 On 12 April, Vice President Jorge Arreaza announced on national television that two Colombians had been arrested who had been posing as Venezuelan military officials and sought to disrupt the election.
 He also announced the finding of an arms cache said to be linked to Salvadoran mercenaries the government had previously accused of plotting to kill Maduro.

 Over the weekend before the election Maduro made comments in private suggesting a potential "détente" in United States–Venezuela relations.
 Former Governor of New Mexico Bill Richardson, who was in Venezuela during the election as an Organization of American States (OAS) representative, recounted how Maduro personally told him he "want[ed] to improve the relationship with the U.S. [and] regularize the relationship."

 Opinion polls

 Conduct

 According to the National Electoral Council (CNE), 170 foreign observers were invited to witness the election.
 Maduro—like his predecessor Chávez—was able to use government resources which included funds, establishments and workers to promote himself during his electoral campaigning.

-Following the death of Chávez, the Maduro campaign utilized the Hugo Chávez's cult of personality and Bolivarian propaganda to bolster electoral support.
+Following the death of Chávez, the Maduro campaign used Hugo Chávez's cult of personality and Bolivarian propaganda to bolster electoral support.
 Throughout the campaign, Maduro had continued using similar anti-American rhetoric ad motifs as Chávez had in the past.

 Results

 The results came as a surprise, as Maduro was leading by double digit figures in most opinion polls conducted two weeks before the election.
-Furthering the unexpected closeness of the race was the fact that Chávez had defeated Capriles comfortably in October 2012 by a margin of more than 10%.
+Furthering the unexpected closeness of the race was that Chávez had defeated Capriles comfortably in October 2012 by a margin of more than 10%.

-The voter turnout of 79.68% was less than one percentage point lower than in the October election.
+The voter turnout of 80% was less than one percentage point lower than in the October election.